Botanical Name: Lithops species

 Living Stones are flowering succulents that blend into their native environment because they grow in a stemless clump resembling small stones.

 Their fleshy, swollen leaves are often green, gray or brown with mottled markings.
 They split across the top with big, daisy-like flowers emerging in fall.
-The flowers may be bright yellow or white, depending on the species.
+The flowers don't last long, but they add a burst of color to the natural stone shades; they may be bright yellow or white, depending on the species.

 Once the flowers fade, the leaves will shrivel and a new pair of leaves will push up through the split to replace them.